carolt22/carolt22/README.md

 ## Hi there 👋

+I'm Carol, a recent Computer & Telecommunications graduate!

+I enjoy building + making my ideas come to life through code.

+- 🔭 At the moment, I'm working on a weather app.
+- 🌱 I’m currently learning web development using html, css and javascript.

+Fun fact: If I'm not coding, I'm probably reading or video editing.

 <!--
 **carolt22/carolt22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.